greatclock/excel_to_scriptableobject/README.md

 NO EXTRA API AT ALL.
 All you need to use will be in the generated codes。

 ## How It Works

 1. A C-Sharp code will be generated in specific folder, the same file name with xlsx.
 All the data types in its sheets will be included, with the class names as sheets' names in xlsx file.
 The C-Sharp code is used for serializing and retrieving datas.

 2. After compiling generated code, All the datas in sheets will be saved in a Unity asset in specific folder with the same file name with xlsx.

 3. Before writing datas in asset file, datas in each sheets will be sorted, in order to make binary search available.

 ## Rules

 - The file name of xlsx file will be used as class name and generated C-Sharp code's file name.
 So xlsx file name must follow the rules as class name does.

 - All the sheets will be read if the sheet name does NOT start with '#'.
 The sheet name will be used as TYPE name, also class name.
 So sheet name must follow the rules as class name does.

 - Before the first data row, at least 2 lines which indicate the field name and field type of their underlying column.

-- No empty row is permitted between the first and last row.
+-

 - A folder besides Assets folder is recommended to store xlsx files.

 - The row number of field names, field types and datas start should keep the SAME between xlsx files in ONE unity project.

 - As to a specific xlsx file, the corresponding generated C-Sharp file, which represent data structure in the xlsx, its name space and other features could be modified independently.

 - The first column of a  valid sheet must represent id or key, in order to index the line, also the item.
 And its type can only be int, long or string.

 - If the data types are nested between sheets, the referenced sheet name, also type name, should be filled into the cell where type name lays.
 And the value of this field should be filled with the keys in referenced sheet.

 ## Work with It

 [Guiding in Progress](./Guide/Guide0_EN.md)

 1. Modify and check global configuration.
-Open "GreatClock->Excel2ScriptableObject" in menu bar to open management window to do this.
+Open "GreatClock->Excel2ScriptableObject->Open Window" in menu bar to open management window to do this.

 2. Create a xlsx file and fill the field types, field names and datas in sheets that you need.

 3. Modify sheets and datas in xlsx anytime you need.

-4. Go back to Unity，Open "GreatClock->Excel2ScriptableObject" in menu bar to open management window.
+4. Go back to Unity，Open "GreatClock->Excel2ScriptableObject->Open Window" in menu bar to open management window.

-5. When adding new xlsx file, click "Add New Excel" or "Insert" to create new item.
+5. When adding new xlsx file, click "Add New Excel Setting" or bottom-right "+" button to create new item.
 Then click "Select" to choose xlsx file to add.
 Specify which folders that generated C-Sharp code and asset file stores.
 Modify its name space, and other features.

 6. Click "Process Excel" or "Process All" to generate or update C-Sharp code and write datas to serialized unity asset file for specific xlsx file(s) managed in management window.

-7. Load data asset file just as loading other assets such as prefab, AudioClip, AnimationClip etc. You can drag data asset file to serialized field in MonoBehaviour, or load it by Resources.Load / AssetBundle。
+7. Load data asset file just as loading other assets such as prefab, AudioClip, AnimationClip etc. You can drag data asset file to serialized field in MonoBehaviour, or load it by Resources.Load / AssetBundle.

 8. Get the instance with the data type of the same name with xlsx file from loaded asset.

 9. Call specific Get Method with id or key to retrieve data item(s) of specific sheet.

 10. Debug.Log data item, or read the values of the instance by reading its properties.

-11. If multi-language, 'lang' type, is used in xlsx file, a public variable 'System.Func<string, string> Translate' will be existed in generated C-Sharp file.
+11. If multi-language, 'lang' type, is used in xlsx file, a public variable 'System.Func\<string, string\> Translate' will be existed in generated C-Sharp file.
 By implementing this method and set your method to 'Translate' variable, you may transform the corresponding string into any string you need.

 12. If rich string, 'rich' type, is used in xlsx file, a public variable 'Enrich' will be existed in generated C-Sharp code.
 It is similar to multi-language feature.

 ## Supported Base Data Types